tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/DESIGN.md

 *1: "no edit context nesting" means you have to work with one and the same edit context when using the their FluentValidation aware validator component across the wohle component graph beneath (inside ChildContent RenderFragment) the EditForm (or similiar).

-## My Proposal
+## Proposal

-My solution is a more modular approach, where you plug'n'play validators to your behave, a solution that is not too opinionated, so what I ended up with?
+My proposal is a more modular approach, where you plug'n'play validators to your behave, a solution that is not too opinionated:

 1. `ComponentValidatorRootpath`
 2. `ComponentValidatorSubpath`